hawkkiller/sizzle_starter/README.md

 # Sizzle Starter

-Great template for Flutter projects.
-During the development of this template, I learned best practices of other Flutter templates and repositories, tried to combine them in one, adding something special and new.

-The starter reduces time spent on creating new project.
-Just click **Use this template** and here you go.
-Below there are some instructions on how to use this template and useful topics to read.
+This Flutter project template provides a starting point for your Flutter projects, saving you time and effort in the setup process.
+It incorporates best practices and lessons learned from other Flutter templates and repositories, with a few new and unique features.

+To use this template, simply click the "Use this template" button.
+The instructions below will guide you through the process of setting up and using this template in your own projects.

+## Features

 - 🔥 Fast setup
 - 🧜 Extensible, flexible and easy to maintain